-The iPhone SE’s iOS 11 update is performing at a high level on our device, but some users are noticing issues with battery life, Wi-Fi connectivity, iTunes, Bluetooth, and touchscreen problems.
+The iPhone SE’s iOS 11 update is performing well on the devices in our possession, but some users are noticing issues with battery life, Wi-Fi connectivity, iTunes, Bluetooth, and touchscreen problems.

-Apple hasn’t confirmed a release date for its next iOS update and that means iPhone SE users struggling on iOS 11, and iOS 10, are on their own until a new update arrives.
+Apple hasn’t confirmed a release date for its next iOS update, it could be iOS 12, and that means iPhone SE users struggling on iOS 11 (and in some cases iOS 10) are on their own until a new update arrives.

 If you run into an iPhone SE problem, your first instinct might be to schedule an appointment at your local Apple Store or to take the phone down to your local carrier location.
 Those are certainly options, but there’s a chance you’ll be able to fix the issue on your own in a matter of minutes.